-The site is approximately one mile from Cobb County and slightly north of the City of Atlanta.
+The proposed development site is approximately one mile from the Atlanta-Fulton/DeKalb Line.

 Will the proposed project be located close to land uses in other jurisdictions that would benefit or be negatively impacted by the project?
 Identify those land uses which would benefit and those which would be negatively affected and describe impacts.